-To apply for special testing accomodations, the four accomodation forms must be submitted.
+To apply for special testing accommodations, the four accommodation forms must be submitted.
 Please note that Form 2 (Medical Declaration Verification Form) must be submitted directly to the Alaska Bar Association by the individual completing the form.

-The forms are intended to provide the Board of Governors with information concerning the nature and extent of the disability for which accomodations are requested, the specific accomodations requested for this exam, information concerning past accomodations, and a current opinion from an appropriate specialist regarding the disability and the requested accomodation.
+The forms are intended to provide the Board of Governors with information concerning the nature and extent of the disability for which accommodations are requested, the specific accommodations requested for this exam, information concerning past accommodations, and a current opinion from an appropriate specialist regarding the disability and the requested accommodation.

 An applicant may be required to submit to independent diagnostic testing at the Bar’s expense, by a physician or specialist selected by the Bar Association.
 The Bar may also, at its expense, have the information submitted by the applicant evaluated by a physician or specialist selected by the Bar.